 According to the firm's safety notice, "in some rare cases, excess fluff can come into contact with the heating element and present a risk of fire".
 Some affected dryers have set alight, and 100s of "product failures" have been reported, although Whirlpool says the vast majority haven't resulted in any damage outside of the machine.

 Some have waited months for an engineer visit.
 Whirlpool originally told customers that machines awaiting repair could be used under supervision.
-But prompted by Trading Standards, it's now updated the safety advice for affected brands and says affected tumble dryers shouldn't be used at all until they've been repaired.
+But prompted by Trading Standards, it updated the safety advice for affected brands in February 2017, and says affected tumble dryers shouldn't be used at all until they've been repaired.

 @MartinSLewis I persevered after reading your article.
 I had Section 75 up my sleeve and my patience paid off... new dryer now here.
 Thank you Martin!